lxqt/lxqt-runner/README.md

 ### Compiling source code

-Runtime dependencies are muparser, KWindowSystem, menu-cache and [lxqt-globalkeys](https://github.com/lxqt/lxqt-globalkeys).
+Runtime dependencies are muparser, KWindowSystem, [lxqt-menu-data](https://github.com/lxqt/lxqt-menu-data) and [lxqt-globalkeys](https://github.com/lxqt/lxqt-globalkeys).
 Additional build dependencies are CMake and optionally Git to pull latest VCS checkouts.

 Code configuration is handled by CMake.
 CMake variable `CMAKE_INSTALL_PREFIX` has to be set to `/usr` on most operating systems.